CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - [ ] Ensure that these changes are in the main branch

 - [ ] Go to the main github page of the repo and click "draft a new release"

+- [ ] Add the doxygen documentation to the homepage (This process should get automated in future)

+- - [ ] `make doxygen` and copy the resulted docs into the t8code website repository.

+- - [ ] Add a new link on the Homepage to the new document

+- [ ] If desired, post an update article on the homepage (Definitely do this for major releases)

 - [ ] ??? (add new steps, for example homepage texts)